giyushino/evolutionSimulation/README.md

 # evolutionSimulation
 Testing out if I can replicate evolutionary adaptations seen in nature, as well as the natural improvements of neural networks.
 Currently testing if a binary classification CNN trained to differentiate between lions and sheep can achieve relatively high accuracy simply through a rudimentary implementation of evolution.

+## Current Features
+Evolution is currently simulated by iterating through generations of sheep.
+An initial population of size n is created, where

 ## Setting up with Anaconda
 To set up this project, clone the project and create a new Anaconda environment